 Colin Firth plays Lord Henry Wotton, with Ben Barnes playing Dorian Gray, in this fantasy-horror drama about a handsome Victorian gentleman whose image is captured in a painting that stops him ageing.

 On the movie’s release, The Guardian wrote that Dorian Gray has “the style of a Hammer shocker from decades ago; Wilde’s romance is caricatured, certainly, but the whole thing is socked over with gusto.”

-Dorian Gray is available on Amazon.
+Dorian Gray is available to watch on Amazon Prime Video.